5 Signs Your Loved One Needs Help

 They Experience Physical Withdrawal Symptoms

+If your loved one stops taking his or her drug of choice and begins to feel physically ill within a few hours, the likely cause is drug detox.
 Physical withdrawal symptoms characterize spontaneous detox.
 These symptoms vary depending upon your loved one’s drug of addiction but may include tremors and shaking, nausea and vomiting, stomach cramps, diarrhea or constipation, headaches, and muscle aches and pains.
 These physical withdrawal symptoms can be so painful and uncomfortable that few make it through on their own without relapsing.

 They Have Uncontrollable Cravings

+The urge to get high, even just the craving for the ritual of preparing and using a favorite drug can be overwhelming during detox.
 Even if the physical withdrawal symptoms are mild due to a low tolerance for their drug of choice, your loved one may be struggling with an irresistible urge to get high.
 This desire, without the support of a medical professional through the course of a supervised drug detox, can be enough to make someone relapse and destroy their chances of recovery.